 Grocery stores and similar establishments may have crowds.
-Instead, consider ways that you can have essential items brought to your house through online delivery services or through friends and family members.
+Instead, consider ways to shop safely in which you can have essential items brought to your house through online delivery services or through friends and family members.

 Restrictions to Encourage Social Distancing

 To slow the spread of disease, the state has put certain restrictions in place to encourage social distancing.
 For the latest information around current restrictions, see the Maryland State website.

-To help protect patients, their families and health care workers, all hospitals within the University of Maryland Medical System have instituted a no visitors policy.
-There are some exceptions to these restrictions.
-See our current temporary visitor restrictions.
+To help protect patients, their families and health care workers, all hospitals within the University of Maryland Medical System have set up temporary visitor restrictions.

 The majority of people with novel coronavirus experience mild symptoms of COVID-19.